-Stamets offered a similar description of wood lover paralysis in 2016.
+Stamets offered a similar description of wood lover paralysis (WLP) in 2016.
 Michael W. Beug’s Mushroom Poisoning in North America cites a personal communication from Stamets in October of 2016.
-At that time Stamets had received reports from several individuals suffering from temporary paralysis after consuming some of the very potent wood-loving species P. azurescens.
+At that time, Stamets had received reports from several individuals who were suffering from temporary paralysis after consuming some of the very potent wood-loving species P. azurescens.
 According to Stamets, “The concern here is that someone might consume these mushrooms out in the field on a cold, rainy day and suffer hypothermia before they can walk again.”
-Arguably, there could be some other concerns about losing all voluntary motor function.
+Arguably, there could be some other concerns about losing all voluntary motor functions.

-Stamets attributes wood lover paralysis to the dose of mushrooms consumed by the user.
+Stamets attributes WLP to the dose of mushrooms consumed by the user.
 He also notes in The Atlantic article: “I find azurescens almost too strong.”
 These two pieces don’t quite add up.
-If a mushroom is especially “strong,” i.e., potent, wouldn’t an experienced user simply consume less in order to achieve the desired dose?
-And, wouldn’t people taking large doses of other magic mushrooms (e.g., psilocybe cubensis) experience paralysis?
+If a mushroom is exceptionally strong, i.e., potent, wouldn’t an experienced user just consume less to achieve the desired dose?
+And, wouldn’t people taking large doses of other magic mushrooms (e.g., Psilocybe cubensis) experience paralysis?

 Notably, wood lover paralysis is not observed in people dosed with pure psilocybin.
-Moreover, wood lover paralysis is not observed in people taking high doses of other psilocybin-containing mushrooms, thereby controlling for the relatively high potency of Psilocybe azurescens.
+Moreover, WLP is not observed in people taking high doses of other psilocybin-containing mushrooms, thereby controlling for the relatively high potency of Psilocybe azurescens.
 The paralysis symptoms cannot be explained according to the amount of psilocybin or psilocin consumed.
 The phenomenon is only observed in P. azurescens and P. cyanescens.

 What is the Cause of Wood Lover Paralysis?

-Nobody knows the cause of wood lover paralysis.
-Most likely, wood lover paralysis is caused by the presence (or absence) of certain molecules (other than psilocybin and psilocin) in P. azurescens and P. cyanescens.
+Nobody knows the cause of WLP.
+Most likely, it is caused by the presence (or absence) of specific molecules (other than psilocybin and psilocin) in P. azurescens and P. cyanescens.
 In other words, psilocybin and psilocin are probably not responsible for the paralysis.
 Most likely, other psilocybin derivatives cause the paralysis.
 This is an important point as the world moves forward towards embracing the benefits of psilocybin.
-Opponents of psilocybin therapies would probably jump at the opportunity to blame psilocybin for the paralysis observed after eating certain kinds of “magic” mushrooms.

 Potential Harms Created by Ignoring the True Cause of Wood Lover Paralysis